 From the moment I saw this recipe, I knew I'd be making it.
-It looked light and fresh and packed with summer ingredients M and I adore.
+It looked light and fresh and packed with summer ingredients I adore.
 It ended up as an adaptation.
 Not so much on purpose, but more because of my own forgetfulness.
 Somehow, as I made my detailed grocery list for the week, I left off the capers Joane included in her original version of this.
 But instead of pushing this dish to the next night so I could pick up some capers, I searched the fridge for something salty to take their place.
 Kalamata olives seemed like a good choice and I think they really worked.
-M and I both really enjoyed this beautifully balanced pasta.
-We enjoyed it for lunch over the next couple of days.
+I really enjoyed this beautifully balanced pasta when I first made it and I continued to enjoy it for lunch over the next couple of days.
 I'm sure you will, too.

 Pasta with Zucchini, Edamame, and Mozzarella